nikolaygekht/ballistic.calculator.app/README.md

 100% open source windows (100% WinE compatible) ballistic calculator with accuracy and performance comparable with best commercial calculators.

 The application is under development now!!!
 Please stay in touch.

 The current development version is available to play in [releases](https://github.com/nikolaygekht/ballistic.calculator.app/releases).

+The latest release is alpha.3.
+It supports all core functionality:
+* Calculate a trajectory
+* Show it as a table and chart
+* Export it as a CSV file
+* Show a target and BDC at reticle
+* Edit reticles (via a separate app called reticle editor)

+Further development includes trajectory comparison, more reticles and ammo, and a lot of small bells and whistles.

 # Recommended reading